 If there was heaven on earth, Thai Pancakes would definitely be it.
 We probably ate these a little too regularly but for only $2 how could you not!
-There are road side stalls everywhere.
+There are roadside stalls everywhere.
 Enjoy them savoury or sweet or a combo of both.
-Our favourite was definitely the banana drizzled in condensed milk… droooool.
+Our favourite was definitely the banana drizzled with condensed milk… droooool.

 24/ Last but not least… Ping pong shows (just joking!)